Analyzing Urban One (UONE) and Its Peers

 |2.48

-As a group, “Radio broadcasting stations” companies have a potential upside of 17.76%.
-Given Urban One’s peers higher probable upside, analysts plainly believe Urban One has less favorable growth aspects than its peers.
+As a group, “Radio broadcasting stations” companies have a potential upside of 21.75%.
+Given Urban One’s competitors higher possible upside, analysts plainly believe Urban One has less favorable growth aspects than its competitors.

 Summary

-Urban One beats its peers on 6 of the 10 factors compared.
+Urban One beats its competitors on 6 of the 10 factors compared.

 Urban One, Inc. is a multi-media company, which engages in the radio broadcasting operation that targets African-American and urban listeners.
 It operates through the following segments: Radio Broadcasting, Reach Media, Digital, and Cable Television.
 The Radio Broadcasting segment includes all the broadcasting related operations.
 The Reach Media segment consists of the Tom Joyner Morning Show and its related activities.
 The Digital segment focuses on its online business, including the operations of Interactive One.
 The Cable Television segment deals with TV One’s operations.
 The company was founded by Catherine L. Hughes in 1980 and is headquartered in Silver Spring, MD.